Pioneering IVF research for women with thin-walled wombs

 “This is a great result for the clinical trial, but more research and trials are needed,” said Dr Boothroyd.

 “Having a relatively uncommon condition is very difficult for these couples as there are few studies to guide management.
 If you fit our study criteria, and are interested in participating, we encourage you to get in touch.”

 “Growing an embryo in a womb with thin lining is a bit like growing a plant in poor potting mix or on rocky ground and has an adverse prognosis, however, our initial clinical trial results and data are clearly encouraging, and we are excited about the study success to date.”

-See below some key information about participating in the PRP clinical trial:
+Key information about participating in the PRP clinical trial:

 The platelet rich plasma (PRP) trial is aimed at females where the lining of their uterus is thin because of a past injury to the lining, for example after curettage or with adenomyosis.
 Although having a thin uterus lining is an uncommon cause of infertility, it can be difficult to treat.
 Embryos often do not implant into a thin endometrium and if they do, miscarriage is common.

 Who is eligible?